-Some hard carriers are front-loading where the cat can only be put in or taken out of the box by unhitching or unlocking the front grate.
+Some hard carriers are front-loading, where the cat can only be put in or taken out of the box by unhitching or unlocking the front grate.
 Other carriers have an additional top-loading opening accessed by unclipping or unscrewing the top of the box from the bottom.
 This makes access easier and can sometimes enable a veterinarian to examine an animal inside the carrier.
 Top-loading carriers are often considered to be the best cat carrier for difficult cats.

-Nervous or aggressive cats can bite or claw through mesh and fabric but it’s much harder for them to escape a well constructed hard carrier.
+Nervous or aggressive cats can bite or claw through mesh and fabric, but it’s much harder for them to escape a well-constructed hard carrier.
 If you’re particularly worried that your cat is an escape artist, then a metal grate that secures tightly will add additional security as opposed to a plastic one with clips.

 Hard carriers are easier to clean.

-Disadvantages to a Hard Carrier
+Disadvantages of a Hard Carrier

 Most hard carriers won’t flatten down when not in use.
-You can sometimes separate a top-loading carrier into two halves but it won’t compact down as a fabric one will.
+You can sometimes separate a top-loading carrier into two halves, but it won’t compact down as a fabric one will.
 Finding space for it in a smaller home can, therefore, be difficult.

 Hard carriers can be heavy even without a cat inside.
 If you struggle to carry things, then a traditional plastic carrier might not be suitable.